KingsleyXie/BirthdayEmail/README.md

 ## BirthdayEmail:cake:
-This is a naive tool for organizations or associations to automatically send birthday emails:email: every day once connected with the member management system
+This is a naive tool for organizations or associations to automatically send birthday emails:email: every day once connected with the member management system, more details or ideas can be found in my [blog](https://kingsleyxie.cn/share-the-story-behind-birthday-email-repository) if you are interested.

 ### Usage
 Write configurations:pencil: in `Tool/Config.php` according to samples provided inside `Tool/Config.example.php`.